KatherineMC2/qr-generator/README.md

 ## Blog

-To discover how was made visit my blog [blog](https://katherinemoreno.me/blog/qr-code-generator/ )
+To discover how was made visit my [blog](https://katherinemoreno.me/blog/qr-code-generator/ )